 More than a half-century later, and after much hard work, much determination, and most of all, many, many obstacles — some undeniably of her own making — Clinton is no closer to actual space travel.
 She may have to settle for becoming the first female leader of the free world.

 Her journey — more than three decades in the public eye, and counting — has been unlike any seen in American politics: a story of great promise, excruciating setbacks, bitter scandal, stunning comebacks, and especially reinvention — of her own life, and as a result, of the role of women in government.
 It's one that has fascinated not just her own country, but the world.

 Think about it: Is any woman more recognizable on a global scale than Hillary Clinton?
 If Barack Obama was the presidential candidate who seemed to come out of nowhere, Clinton's the candidate who seemed to come out of everywhere.

 We knew her so well by then.
-Or not.

 But also: Feminist heroine.
 Glass-ceiling breaker.
 The most prepared in the room.
 The most qualified presidential candidate ever.
 Loyal friend.
 Witty companion.
 Mom.
 Grandma.

 "It's an amazing life," says biographer Carl Bernstein, who wrote a 600-page book on her and says he still struggles to define her.
 "You could not make any of this stuff up."

 There have been polarizing figures in politics before, but it's hard to imagine any have been called as many things — wildly divergent things — as she.
 Does everyone simply have their own version of Hillary Clinton?